earthly/website/blog/_posts/2020-11-06-dont-be-weird.md

    - design decision
 topic: kubernetes
 funnel: 2
+excerpt: |
-excerpt: In this article, Corey Larson, lead architect at Earthly, discusses the importance of not being "weird" when making technology choices for your platform.
-He emphasizes the value of staying on the beaten path and only deviating when there is a strong justification, as it allows for better community support and long-term dividends.
+    In this article, Corey Larson, lead architect at Earthly, shares his insights on the importance of making technology choices that align with the beaten path.
+He emphasizes the value of community support and long-term dividends, urging readers to avoid being "weird" unless there is a strong justification.
 ---
 _Here at Earthly, we are building an internal platform on AWS using EKS.
 I talked to our lead architect Corey Larson about the decisions and trade offs he is making as he designs our platform._